nobleo/ros2_performance/README.md

 ## Conclusions
 * The SingleThreadedExecutor is using a lot of CPU power.
 * Adding more ROS2 nodes increases both the work performed by the eProsima and SingleThreadedExecutor part of the application.
 For the SingleThreadedExecutor this makes sense, more nodes means more work for the executor.
-The increase in work for the eProsima part of the application stems from the 1 to 1 mapping of nodes to DDS participants.
+The increase in work for the eProsima part of the application stems from the 1-to-1 mapping of nodes to DDS participants.

 ## Discussion
 W.r.t.
 The SingleThreadedExecutor: